frimane/InfHMM/README.md

 # InfHMM:
 Infinit hidden Markov model
 The code interface is written in R, and for the sake of speed, most parts are written in C++.
 However, no prerequisite knowledge for both languages is required to run the code.
-The R file runInfHMM.R sources all needed functions to compile and run the code.
+The R file runInfHMM.R sources all needed functions and gives example how to compile and run the code.

 # Example:
 ```